 Meaningful, Active, Productive Science in Service to Communities

 MAPSCorps is a 501(c)(3) nonprofit based on Chicago’s South Side where the idea was born.
 The organization grew out of the South Side Health and Vitality Studies, led by the research laboratory of Stacy Tessler Lindau, MD, MAPP, at the University of Chicago.

 Dr. Lindau’s interdisciplinary lab uses an asset-based, community-engaged approach to engineer solutions to injustice.
 Beginning in 2009, in collaboration with a broad range of community stakeholders and university researchers, this work gave life to the MAPSCorps program, now in its eighth consecutive year providing meaningful work experience and STEM (Science, Technology, Engineering, Math and Health) training to high school youth.

 In 2016, MAPSCorps became an independent nonprofit, with successful programs covering nearly half of Chicago and several ZIP codes of Harlem and the Bronx in New York City.
-In summer 2016, MAPSCorps will expand in Chicago and New York City and to Niagara Falls, NY and Nash and Edgecombe Counties, NC.
+Since then, MAPSCorps has expanded in Chicago, Detroit, Niagara Falls, and the counties of Nash, Edgecombe, and Watauga in North Carolina.
 MAPSCorps also helped inspire the Local Asset Mapping Program in the Liberties area of Dublin, Ireland.

 Comments From the South Side of Chicago on New Haven’s Inspiring Initiative - American Journal of Public Health

-MAPSCorps promotes health and economic vitality by producing an annual census of high-quality data that everyone can use.
-MAPSCorps data are being used by doctors, nurses, social workers, community planners, teachers, governments and residents.
+MAPSCorps promotes health and economic vitality by producing high quality, community-based data that everyone can use.
+MAPSCorps data are being used by doctors, educators, nurses, social workers, community planners, governments and residents.